 To make crust

 - Using a food processor, grind the Thin Mint cookies to a fine crumb.
 If you don't have a food processor, I've included a link to purchase one above, or you can break up the cookies by-hand by placing the cookies in a plastic bag and crushing with a rolling pin.

 - Once the cookies are a fine crumb texture, add the melted butter and pinch of salt and combine.
-Press the crumbs into an even layer into a pie plate that has been lightly sprayed with baking spray.
+Press the crumbs into an even layer in a pie plate.

 To make the filling

 - Place the cream cheese into a large mixing bowl and whip the cream cheese on medium-high speed until light and fluffy.
 Add the sweetened condensed milk and turn the mixer back on medium until well mixed.

 - Turn the mixer off, scrape down the bottom and sides of the bowl, and add the vanilla and peppermint extract and cooled melted chocolate.
 Turn the mixer back on to medium and mix until the cheesecake is smooth and well combined.